10 Ways To Maintain Your Sanity When Caring For A Difficult Family Member

 - Arm Yourself With Self-Care Strategies: Go into the situation prepared to care for yourself.
 You know that they are going to make things difficult while you’re there, so give yourself something to look forward to.
 Perhaps you get a pedicure after each visit or spend the evening watching your favorite shows after spending an afternoon with them.
 Take time to love yourself and remind yourself of your value.

 - Set Boundaries: Even if you have decided to become a caregiver for someone who is difficult, you are still allowed to set boundaries.
 Do what you are able to do.
 Say no when you need to.
 Let him/her know if they are being inappropriate.
 Walk away if you need to.
 Do what is best for you.
 You are not a punching bag.
 You don’t deserve to be treated poorly.

 - Seek Support: Join a support group or see a counselor to help you deal with the confusing emotions.
 There is very little out there for people who have disjointed family relationships.
 That doesn’t mean the situation doesn’t exist.
-Find someone who can be an impartial ear for both of you or find someone who will support you.
+Find someone who can be an impartial ear for and will support you.

 - Share the Load: If you have siblings who are choosing to keep their distance for their own sanity, get together and find a way to cover costs or get support from outside the family.
 No one should put themselves in an abusive situation.
 Work together and help each other manage the challenge.
 The interesting thing about siblings is, no matter how different you become, your childhood is a shared experience that no one will understand like a sibling.

 - Don’t Expect Praise or Support From Your Caree: If your caree has never expressed thanks or love, don’t expect it now.
 Find other ways to get positive reinforcement, whether it is from other family members, a spouse, or even yourself.
 You can’t feel love if you don’t love yourself first.